Tiseno/tcalc/readme.md

 - [ ] pretty print with precedences
 - [ ] ability to define functions and symbols
 - [ ] automatically cache results from executions and functions
-- [ ] use something more precis than floats
+- [ ] use something more precise than floats
 - [ ] custom operators
 - [ ] complex number support
 - [ ] persisted history